The essential role of computational graphs

 • convolution layers use structured local backward operators rather than flattening everything into an enormous dense matrix;

-• elementwise activations act through simple diagonal Jacobian structure, which can be applied without ever building the diagonal matrix itself.
+• elementwise activations act through a diagonal Jacobian, applied as a cheap element-wise multiply without ever building the diagonal matrix (the same structure derived coordinate by coordinate in Backpropagation through time).

 From mathematical graph to framework graph